Health Codes (Chinese mobile app group): Application materials and collection

 Individuals can choose Alipay, WeChat, provincial government service clients or mini programs to declare personal data and receive health codes.
 Whether they are mainland residents, Hong Kong and Macao residents, Taiwan residents and foreigners, they can complete real-name authentication.
 Apply for the epidemic prevention health code in Alipay and WeChat, and the data will be connected to the national government platform.
 After entering the prefecture-level option, the individual will be required to authorize the national government platform to obtain the individual's name, ID number, mobile phone number, and location information.
 After filling in personal information, health status, travel history, place of residence, and contact with suspected or confirmed virus patients, the program will automatically generate a QR code.
 In order to facilitate the application of foreigners, some local governments have also introduced the English version of the health code.

 Considering that some elderly and children cannot apply for a health code without a smart phone, some places have launched a service to apply for a health code on an agency.
 According to the local situation, the agent can use the citizen card (a variation of the social security card), printed paper, etc. to verify the code in the relevant scenes, or be presented by the peers.
 For areas where there is no provision for collection, if special persons need to enter a specific place, they can present an ID card, a paper health certificate, etc. instead of a health code.
 In addition, in response to the situation that students cannot bring their mobile phones into the school, some areas have developed cards such as "smart education cards".
 When students enter the school, they can read the card on the machine to determine the health code status.

-Data process and code color
+Data and code colors

 Health codes in various parts of mainland China are led by local governments, and their data comes from the information declared by local big data centers and users themselves, and they are run by algorithms and rules formulated by the government.